bs2kbs2k/smlinux/README.md

 <img src=https://github.com/enigma9o7/smlinux/raw/screenshot/presets.png>

 ## **What preset/repository/branch should I use?**
 If you want to build for PC, the source repository from the team who decompiled the rom, sm64-port, offers the cleanest code and duplication of N64, with currently very few add-ons available.
 The unofficial forks, sm64ex and sm64nx, include enhancements and support for many add-ons (which are optional on sm64ex).  sm64ex offers the most flexibility, but you are encouraged to build more than one and try for yourself.
-Further forks of sm64ex offer additional enhancements, such as render96ex with added Luigi Keys, sm64ex-coop for a 2 player network mode, or cheaterex for all the latest experimental add-ons.
+Further forks of sm64ex offer additional enhancements, such as render96ex with additional language support and game features, sm64ex-coop for a 2 player network mode, or cheaterex for all the latest experimental add-ons.
 For android or web, presets are available based on sm64-port or sm64ex, while for for dos sm64-port based forks are used.

 ## **What does the InstallHD option do?**

 This will apply HD Mario (Old School V2) and HD Bowser character models and the 3D Coin Patch to most forks except dos.
-Render96ex instead gets the Render 96 SGI Model pack which includes mario, bowser, 3d coins, and much more.
+Render96ex instead gets the Render 96 SGI Model pack which includes Mario, Bowser, 3D coins, and much more.

-On sm64pc/sm64ex based forks upscaled textures will aslo be added to your build from the Cleaner Aesthetics github repo, and hq sounds from MapAnon's github release.
+On sm64pc/sm64ex based forks upscaled textures will aslo be added to your build from the Cleaner Aesthetics github repo, and high quality sounds from MapAnon's github release.
 On the render96ex fork, Render96's HD rextures will be used instead, which are over 500MB so require additional download time, as well as more than 2GB of free memory and additional time to precache before game launches.

 On the sm64nx fork, Arredondo's HD Mario & Bowser and Cleaner Aesthetics textures are set as defaults, along with a few other small add-on paks which can be enabled from the in-game mod selection menu, including an HD Luigi model replacement.